alpha300 Ri – Inverted Confocal Raman Imaging

 - Features all the unique and established imaging and spectroscopy capabilities of the WITec alpha300 R series.

-- Non-destructive imaging technique: no staining of fixation of the sample required
+- Non-destructive imaging technique: no staining or fixing of the sample required

 Correlative Raman-Fluorescence microscopy image of DAPI-marked eukaryotic cell nuclei